Skip to main content

 Three levels of assertion

-Every test for a @generative function falls into one of three levels:
+Every test for a @generative function falls into one of four levels:

 LevelWhat you assertDeterministic?